 Don’t fret!
-All of the photos at Pena Palace where I am wearing a red/orange dress were taken after our driving fiasco in 2021 at about 11am, 2 hours after the gates opened.
+All of the photos at Pena Palace where I am wearing a red/orange dress were taken after our driving fiasco at about 11am, 2 hours after the gates opened.
 With a lot of patience, you will be able to find spots and angles to take great photos without masses of people.

 Other useful tips for visiting Pena Palace:

 - The Pena Park ticket is 7.50 EUR for a regular adult ticket and includes everything except entrance into the interior rooms of the Pena Palace (purchase official tickets here)